lighthall-lab/lab-manual/responsibilities.md

 - Arrive to lab at least 15 minutes before you have any experiments scheduled, so that you will be there to greet the participants.

 ## PI
-All of the [above](#everyone), plus you can expect me to:
+All of the [above](#everyone), plus you can expect Nichole to:
 - Maintain a vision of where the lab is going
 - Provide the funding necessary to keep the lab going
 - Meet with you regularly to discuss your research projects.
-The definition of "regularly" may change over time or over the course of a project, but for now, I mean once a week or more often as needed.
+The definition of "regularly" may change over time or over the course of a project, but for now, means once a week or more often as needed.
 - Give you my perspective on academia and issues related to professional development
 - Support your career development by introducing you to other researchers in the field, writing [recommendation letters](#recommendation-letters) for you, providing you with opportunities to attend conferences when possible, and promoting your work in talks
 - Care about you as a person and not just a scientist